Candy Montgomery

 Candace Lynn Montgomery (née Wheeler; born November 15, 1949) is an American woman who was accused of murdering her former lover's wife, Betty Gore.
 The killing took place in Wylie, Texas, on June 13, 1980.
 During the assault, Gore was struck 41 times with a wood splitting axe.
-Montgomery pleaded not guilty to charges of murder on the basis of self-defense, alleging that Gore confronted her about the affair she had with Gore's husband and attacked her with the axe.
+Montgomery pled not guilty to charges of murder on the basis of self-defense, alleging that Gore confronted her about the affair she had with Gore's husband and attacked her with the axe.
 She was acquitted.